 Journeying to New York City, Elton met several other heroes who responded to Bucky's call for help, and with them, he formed the Liberty Legion!
 This band of heroes, though they'd never worked together before, nonetheless fought with a mind-controlled band of Invaders, and managed to free them before the evil Red Skull could use them to kill countless Americans at a ball park.

 Elton continued on with the Liberty Legion after this, and he and his teammates were on very good terms with the Invaders, and in time the two groups blurred together into one great strike force.
-While the Legion worked against threats at home, and the Invaders fought abroad, the two groups would trade members and favors to assist each other when necessary, in order to maximize their overall effectiveness.
+While the Legion worked against threats at home, and the Invaders fought abroad, the two groups would trade members and favors to assist each other when necessary, to maximize their overall effectiveness.

 While the two groups eventually became the All-Winners Squad, Elton wasn't a part of that enterprise.
 No, Elton instead enlisted to join up with the Crazy Sues, a team of ascendant humans in the United States military.
 He served with distinction in this group on every mission he was assigned by the Sues' leader, and apparently continued on as one of the Crazies throughout World War II.